 Surrey is a young, rapidly growing city with one third of its population under the age of 19.
-While this is a source of strength, it creates strains in key areas such as programs and services, housing and the job market.
-Statistics show that youth unemployment and underemployment is rising and entry-level wages do not cover the cost of living.
-The Surrey Board of Trade (SBoT) launched a Youth Entrepreneurship and Advocacy Action Plan in 2016, which is led by a team of youth and business leaders.
+While this is a source of strength, it creates challenges in key areas such as programs and services, education, health, outreach, housing and the job market.
+Statistics show that youth unemployment and underemployment is rising, and entry-level wages do not cover the cost of living.
+The Surrey Board of Trade (SBoT) has a Youth Entrepreneurship and Advocacy Action Plan, which is led by a team of youth and business leaders.
 The goal of the Action Plan is to combat unemployment, promote entrepreneurship and improve economic prospects for Surrey youth through targeted services, events, programming and mentorship.

-Vital Signs 2015, a Coast Capital Savings sponsored survey of Surrey youth aged 12 to 24, showed that older youth overwhelmingly felt they had not received adequate life skills training in their elementary and secondary years and were unsure of their ability to successfully transition out of school into stable fulfilling employment.
+A Surrey Vital Signs Report surveyed Surrey youth aged 12 to 24, which showed that older youth overwhelmingly felt they had not received adequate life skills training in their elementary and secondary years and were unsure of their ability to successfully transition out of school into stable fulfilling employment.
 With this in mind, a key component of the SBoT strategy is to empower local elementary and secondary teachers to effectively teach entrepreneurship.
 Through a partnership with PowerPlay Strategies, a Surrey-based company that specializes in entrepreneurial education for youth, educators have been provided with turnkey resources and training.
 The customized solution also includes meaningful mentorship opportunities with the local business community.